qz267/graphite-observer/README.md

 # Logging

-On the left-bottom of dashboard page, there is real time log which will be automatically refreshed.
+* On left-bottom of dashboard page, there is real time log which will be automatically refreshed.
+* When you press a circle to "bind" it to right-bottom, it will refresh info only about this metric.